grprtkal/til/product-management/what-are-some-public-speaking-tips.md

 3. Pull out key areas
 4. Fill in content for each key area; outline
 5. Refine for product/market fit; curate for your audience
-6. Gutt check; does my content support my goals
+6. Gutt check; does my content support my goals?